Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self, a radius 6 *(9m)* sphere
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 round
 You begin a dread chant of torment that heightens sensations of stress and pain to unbearable levels.
-Each creature of your choice within 6 *(9m)* of you that can hear it must make a CHAa Save.
+Each creature of your choice within 6 *(9m)* of you that can hear it must make a CHA  Save.
 On a failed save, the next time that creature takes damage before the end of your next turn, it takes the same amount of Psychic damage.
 A creature that fails this save by 5 or more takes a point of Exhaustion, additionally.
 - **Classes**: Bard
 *(Source: CS)*